NPS is the KPI that Taught Companies How to K.I.S.S. (Keep It Simple, Survey), but It’s Time to Go to the Next Level with AI.

 The number of detractors are subtracted from the number of promoters and, voila, there’s your score.
 Simple question.
 Simple math.
 Simple survey.
 And who doesn’t like simple?

 But the customer experience economy is far from being simple.
 It’s complex.
 It’s competitive.
 And it’s constantly changing.
 The right metrics must be in place.
-So, although NPS is a wonderful indicator to gauge customers’ perceptions, and in some cases, loyalty, companies need to go beyond the KISS and take their CEM to another level other other CX KPI.
+So, although NPS is a wonderful indicator to gauge customers’ perceptions, and in some cases, loyalty, companies need to go beyond the KISS and take their CEM to another level than other CX KPI.

 In this blog post, I will discuss: